Oracy/postgres/README.md

 ---

 [WAL](http://pgdocptbr.sourceforge.net/pg80/backup-online.html)

 Copia seguranca nivel Linha

+WAL writer 	This process writes and flushes periodically the WAL data on the WAL buffer to persistent storage The WAL mechanism was first implemented in version 7.1 to mitigate the impacts of server crashes.
+It also made possible the implementation of the Point-in-Time Recovery (PITR) and Streaming Replication (SR), both of which are described in Chapter 10 and Chapter 11 respectively.

 O WAL existe, principalmente, com a finalidade de fornecer segurança contra quedas: se o sistema cair, o banco de dados pode retornar a um estado consistente "refazendo" as entradas gravadas desde o último ponto de verificação.
 Combinar a cópia de segurança do banco de dados no nível de sistema de arquivos, com cópia dos arquivos de segmento do WAL.
 Se for necessário fazer a recuperação, pode ser feita a recuperação da cópia de segurança do banco de dados no nível de sistema de arquivos e, depois, refeitas as alterações a partir da cópia dos arquivos de segmento do WAL, para trazer a restauração para o tempo presente.